blended-insights/carver/apps/api/SERVICE_INTERFACES.md

 ## Updates and Changes

+### April 13, 2025 - Command Execution Service and Endpoint

+- Added new CommandExecutor service for secure command execution in project directories
+- Implemented POST /projects/:projectId/commands endpoint for running shell commands
+- Added security by restricting execution to an allowlist of safe commands through the ALLOWED_COMMANDS environment variable (defaults to "npm,npx,yarn,pnpm")
+- Commands are executed in the project's root directory with appropriate error handling
+- Implemented proper validation for command arguments and project existence
+- Service can be easily configured by updating the environment variable without code changes

 ### April 10, 2025 - Directory Tree Query Improvement

 - Fixed recursive directory tree query to correctly return all descendants